Ashley Resch Bares All In Scanty Lingerie That Leaves Little To The Imagination

-Ashley Resch gave her 952,000 Instagram followers something to look at — and to talk about — on Wednesday, January 13, in her latest update.
+Ashley Resch gave her 952,000 Instagram followers something to look at on Wednesday, January 13, in her latest update.
 The Canadian model and influencer took to the app to share an eye-popping image that featured her in a barely there lingerie set that did a whole lot more showing than covering.

 The photo captured Resch posing against a white backdrop that projected her shadow, creating an interesting composition.
-She was shot from the left as she turned her back to the camera, showcasing her toned booty.
+She was shot from the left while turning her back to the camera, showcasing her toned booty.
 Resch propped the front leg forward while arching her back, emphasizing her hourglass shape.

 The model turned her head to the left as she glanced into the lens with fierce eyes while allowing her lips to hang open.
 Resch bared plenty of skin in a two-piece set that matched her skin tone.
 It included a pair of thong bottoms that was barely visible in the shot.
-The bra consisted of a few flower pieces that were just enough to censor the photo.
+The bra consisted of a few flower pieces that were just enough to keep the photo SFW.

-She paired the picture with a sassy caption in which she teased she will “make your dreams come true.”
-Resch also added the Instagram handle for the photography page 36neex.

 In under an hour, the post has already garnered more than 6,000 likes and upwards of 100 comments.
-They flocked to the comments section to shower Resch with compliments, gushing over her incredible physique, beauty, tattoos and attitude.
+They flocked to the comments section to shower Resch with compliments, gushing over her incredible physique, beauty, tattoos, and attitude.
 Many of them also used the space to interact with her caption.

 "U got a damn good body shape, u r wonderful," one user raved.